curtgrimes/vmix-rest-api/README.md

 ## Installation
 1. Run [vMix](https://www.vmix.com) and [enable the Web Controller](https://www.vmix.com/knowledgebase/article.aspx/69/how-to-control-vmix-from-a-web-browser-using-vmix-web-controller).
 1. Download the [latest Windows release](https://github.com/curtgrimes/vmix-rest-api/releases/latest)
-1. Open the included [config.yml](config/config.sample.yml) file in a text editor included in the download in a text editor and update it with your Web Controller URL.
+1. Open the included [config.yml](config/config.sample.yml) file in a text editor and update it with your Web Controller URL.
+Optionally enable settings for remote API access and remote Web Controller access.
-1. Run the vMix REST API and start making requests.
-Check out the [examples](#examples) to get started. 🤖
+1. Run the vMix REST API and you'll be given the local base URL to your REST API (and also remote access URLs if you enabled remote access).
+Check out the [examples](#examples) to get started.

 ## Full API Documentation
 Read the [full API documentation](https://curtgrimes.github.io/vmix-rest-api/) to see what the vMix REST API can do.